flavioaiello/minimal-mistakes/_posts/2018-04-24-mariadb-automatic-docker-limits.md

 ### Slow query logging
 Finally the slow query logging will be activated and the threshold set to 5 seconds.

-The above sources can be found on [Github](https://github.com/flavioaiello/MariaDB) and the custom mariadb docker images on [Docker Hub](https://hub.docker.com/r/flavioaiello/mariadb/).
+The above sources can be found on [Github](https://github.com/flavioaiello/mariadb).